Why You Can't Sleep

 Complete 4 cycles.
 If still awake after 5 minutes, repeat one more round.

-The 4-7-8 pattern produces the highest exhale-to-inhale ratio of any common technique (2:1).
-This maximizes parasympathetic activation via respiratory sinus arrhythmia.
+The 4-7-8 pattern produces the highest exhale-to-inhale ratio of any common technique.
+This maximizes parasympathetic activation via the vagus nerve.
 The 7-count hold elevates CO2 enough to trigger mild sedation.
-Dr. Andrew Weil documented consistent sleep onset in under 4 cycles for non-severe insomnia cases.
+Most people reach sleep onset within 4 cycles.

 Extended Exhale 4-2-6 (Racing Mind)